Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 In this tutorial, we will work both in the browser and in a terminal window.
 We use the browser to administer remote Git repositories; we work in the terminal for everything regarding the local Git repository.

-**[NOTE: explain quickly the difference between Git and GitHub]**
+**[NOTE: explain quickly the difference between Git and GitHub]** Issue: fixed below:

+Git is a command line tool with which one can administer local and remote Git repositories, allowing you to version your files and share them easily with others within a project.

+Github is an online service that hosts Git repositories (public as well as private) and provides social network functionality to users.
+Users can add issues, construct a wiki, create tasks and create pull requests on the web-site.

-What you needed to get started with Git:
+What you need to get started with Git:

 * a Github account
 * basic knowledge of the command line